TheMarlboroMan/libdansdl2/README.md

 Starting in 2018 and for the first time there is an external dependency on the "log" project in github.com/TheMarlboroMan/log.
 You'll need to link every project against the log.o created when building that project.

+## License

+See LICENSE.
+Dependencies of this project are all my own and similarly licensed.

 ## TODO:

 - Add a test directory where all uses are tested.